AIMS-Ghana/python-course/_topic/SEIR.md

 If no file for numerical output is provided, it should be output to the screen.

 The program should accept a `-g N` option, which means produce N Gillespie simulations.
-Gillespie simulations should run until there are only S and R populations.
 The format for simulation output should be:

 {% highlight text %}
 n, t, S, E, I, R